-*Please note that this is a cross term course that spans from the Spring semester until the summer semester.
-Students will receive the credits at the end of the summer semester.
+This is a cross-term course that spans both spring and summer terms.
+You will receive the credits at the end of summer term.

 - some meals.

-The program fee does NOT include tuition fee, upper level surcharge for tuition, passport fees, entry visas, meals other than those specified in the itinerary, travel to and from Vancouver Airport, transportation expenses other than those indicated on the itinerary, or other personal expenses.
+Note: The program fee does not include tuition fees, upper level surcharge for tuition, passport fees, entry visas, meals other than those specified in the itinerary, travel to and from Vancouver International Airport (YVR), transportation expenses other than those indicated on the itinerary, or other personal expenses.

-All students are fully responsible for acquiring the necessary travel visas and documents for entry as a visitor to the program location, as well as to any course field trip locations.
+You are fully responsible for acquiring the necessary travel visas and documents for entry as a visitor to the field school location.

-Students who are unable to obtain any necessary visas in time must withdraw from the program and will lose the fees that were paid to participate.
+If you are unable to obtain any necessary visas in time, you must withdraw from the program and will lose the fees you paid to participate.

-Students with study permits and entry permits for Canada must also ensure these are current so they will be able to re-enter Canada when they return from the field school.
+If you have a study permit and entry permit for Canada, you must also ensure these are current in order to ensure re-entry to Canada upon your return from the field school.

 Traveling overseas involves inherent risks.
 While most students go abroad without incident, it is important to consider these risks.
 Even if traveling to a location that is culturally similar to one’s home, all students are encouraged to develop a health and safety risk management plan.
 Review the Terms of Participation (pdf) to see what field school students are required to prepare for.

-Complete the online Field School Application Form.
+Complete the Field School Application Form.
 There is no application fee.
 We require a minimum number of applications to proceed with the field school.
-Application for 2019 field schools will open September 18, 2019.

-Registered students will be required to confirm their commitment to the field school program by paying a $350 non-refundable field school program deposit by the specified deadline.
-Deposit payments can be made directly to the Capilano University cashier's office or online through your myCapU account.
+Once you’ve registered for your field school courses, you will be required to confirm your commitment to the field school program by paying a $350 non-refundable field school program deposit.
+You can make this deposit payment directly to CapU’s Cashier’s Office or through your myCapU account.